Infineon/micropython/docs/psoc6/quickref.rst

 ..
 Note::
     - The Handler will be called when the trigger condition is met.
     - RX_DONE:	All RX data has been received.
     - RX_FULL:	The SW RX buffer (if used) is full.
-This has to be provided in the init with rxbuf parameter.
+This has to be provided in the init with the rxbuf parameter.
     - TX_EMPTY:	The HW TX FIFO buffer is empty.
     - TX_DONE:	All TX data has been transmitted.

 .. method:: UART.sendbreak()

     Send a break condition of 4 bits duration.
-Before sending break all UART TX interrupt sources are disabled.
-The state of UART TX interrupt sources is restored before function returns.
+Before sending the break all UART TX interrupt sources are disabled.
+The state of UART TX interrupt sources is restored before the function returns.
-    This Blocks until break is completed.
+    This Blocks until the break is completed.
 Only call this function when UART TX FIFO and shifter are empty.

 SD Card
 -------